gothicmicky/CarND_Term1_P4_AdvancedLaneFinding/README.md

 - [OpenCV](http://opencv.org/)
 - [MoviePy](http://zulko.github.io/moviepy/)

+All source code are located in the iPython notebook: p4_advanced_lane_finding.ipynb.

 ### Step 1: Camera Calibration
 In this step, I used the OpenCV functions `findChessboardCorners` and `drawChessboardCorners` to identify the locations of corners on a series of pictures of a chessboard taken from different angles.